Khan Joynul

-Khan Joynul was a Bangladeshi film actor.
+Khan Joynul (4 July 1936 – 15 January 1976) was a Bangladeshi film actor.
 He was known for acting in comic roles.
 He appeared in many films.

 Biography

-Joynul made his debut in Dhallywood with 13 Number Feku Ostagar Lane.
-He was the story and dialogue writer of that film too.
+Joynul made his debut in Dhallywood with the film13 Number Feku Ostagar Lane, for which he also served as story and dialogue writer.
 He acted in films like Nacher Putul, Chhondo Hariye Gelo and Abujh Mon.

-Joynul died on 15 January 1976.
+Joynul died on 15 January 1978.